ChethanGunvith/Android-Live-Data/README.md

     }
 ```

-Getting started with LiveData is simple, but there is a lot of potential for experimentation with this lifecycle aware observable.
+Getting started with LiveData is simple, but there is a lot of potential for experimentation with this lifecycle aware observable. here is an example to refer - https://github.com/chethu/Android-Mediator-live-data-example